turingschool/mod-0-curriculum/session2/index.md

 * Have you installed Spectacle?
 * Change display name to first name, last initial, pronouns, program; ie - `Rachel W. (she/her, BE)`
-* Session will be recorded
+* Session will be recorded and posted in Slack
 * Find a typo?

 ## Intro